8 soldiers dead, several missing as Boko Haram terrorists attack military camp in Yobe state

 Members of the extremist group, Boko Haram, stormed a military base in in Sasawa town of Damaturu local government area in Yobe state on Tuesday, October 24.

-Channels TV reports that a top security source who begged to be anonymous said that 8 soldiers including an officer and a civilian were killed in the attack.
+Channels TV reports that a top security source who begged to be anonymous said that eight soldiers including an officer and a civilian were killed in the attack.

 READ ALSO: Fayose’s G-Wagon completely burnt down in Lagos